 Section 61 Applications

 Once a Section 61 application has been made, the Local Authority has 28 days to respond with a ‘Prior Consent’ or a refusal of consent.
 The Local Authority may grant consent with conditions attached.
+Our team of acoustic consultants in London and Manchester are experts in Section 61 applications.

 Why is it Important to Apply for Section 61 Agreement?

-What Should be Included in a Section 61 Application.
+What Should be Included in a Section 61 Application?

-- Intended working days and hours
+• Intended working hours and days

-What is Best Practicable Means
+What is Meant by Best Practicable Means?

 Why Choose Clement Acoustics for Section 61 Applications?